Neamar/KISS/qa-suite.md

 * [ ] Open a search result.
 Press back, keyboard is not displayed
 * [ ] Enable keyboard on start
 * [ ] Press home.
 Keyboard is displayed
-* [ ] Press back.
-Keyboard is displayed
 * [ ] Display app list.
+Hide keyboard.
 Hide app list, keyboard is displayed
 * [ ] Open a search result.
 Press home, keyboard is displayed
 * [ ] Open a search result.
 Press back, keyboard is displayed
 * [ ] (using Swiftkey keyboard) Disable "keyboard suggestions fix".
 Keyboard displays suggestions when typing